rohanmahy/mimi-transport-design-reqs/draft-mahy-mimi-transport-design-reqs.md

 - optionally, the room ID for which the consent was requested.

 If the consent primitive does not specify a room, it implies consent for any room.
+This is a common model for systems that use connection requests.
+Once a user accepts a connection request, either party is consenting to add the other to any number of rooms.
+In other systems, consent for Alice to add Bob to a soccer fans room does not imply that Alice has permission to add Bob to a timeshare presentations room.
+Both models are common, so MIMI should be able to support both models.

-Note that a user could reject consent for any room even if there was a consent request for a specific room or even no consent request.
+Note that a user could reject consent for all rooms from a user even if there was a consent request for a *specific* room, or even *no consent request*.

+## Knock messages

+A client sending a knock request expects to receive some indication that its knock was received.
+However the ultimate goal of the knock (to be added to a room) may take 2 seconds or 2 yearsm or may never result in a response.

+## Reporting abuse/spam

+Likewise, reporting spam or abuse needs to result in some acknowledgement of the report itself.
+However a delete or ban action for a spamming user may never happen, may happen immediately, or may happens after weeks or months.

+## Moderation messages

 For completeness, requests for permission to send messages (voice) and the corresponding grant voice and revoke voice primitives have a similar asynchronous